yandex-cloud/docs/en/billing/security/index.md

 ---
-title: Billing access management
+title: "Access management in Billing"
-description: "Access to a billing account is provided through the Billing service.
-Operations that a user can perform with a billing account are determined by the role assigned to him."
+description: "Access to the billing account is provided through the Billing service.
+The operations that a user can perform on a billing account are determined by the role assigned to them."
 ---

-# Billing access management
+# Managing access to Billing

 {% if product == "yandex-cloud" %}